apkipa/SimpleCExecuter/README.md

 A simple C code executer using libtcc.

 Features:
-* Compile & run code in memory instead of operating files (based on libtcc).
+* Compile & run code in memory instead of writing to disk (based on libtcc).
 * Fast & easy execution (based on libtcc).
 * Better edit box than the default one (based on Scintilla).

 Issues & Disadvantages:
-* Ugly.
+* Less hints of warnings / errors.
 * Some functions are not properly implemented.
 * External libraries and headers are necessary.
 * Things not mentioned.